 How to use the send email block

-When is the mail sent?
+When is the email sent?

-Question type dropdown after you've added a new block.
+Send email.
 You can add it in any given position and in an unlimited amount inside your forms.

 Determine recipient address

 You can email yourself, or the respondent (if you know the email address of the respondent):

 Fixed recipient address- You will use this setting to mail to the same person each time a form is completed.
 For example to get notified when someone completes the form.
 Just enter an email address you'd like to receive the mail on;